gohugoio/hugo/content/en/content-management/image-processing/index.md

 ## Image rendering

-Once you have accessed an image as either a page resource or a global resource, render it in your templates using the `Permalink`, `RelPermalink`, `Width`, and `Height` properties.
+Once you have accessed an image as a resource, render it in your templates using the `Permalink`, `RelPermalink`, `Width`, and `Height` properties.

 Example 1: Throws an error if the resource is not found.